FlixStudioss/FlixStudioss.github.io/README.md

 # FlixStore Website

-This is the official website for FlixStore, an application that allows users to download premium apps.
+This is the official website for FlixStore, an application that allows users to download premium apps for Android.
 The website is built with HTML, CSS, and JavaScript.

 ## Features

 - Modern and responsive design
 - Interactive user interface
 - Mobile-friendly layout
-- Sections for features, popular apps, and FAQs
+- Sections for Eva IPTV and Bee Addon Kodi
+- Activation codes for Eva IPTV
-- Download links for different platforms
+- Download links for Android

 ## Setup and Usage